 What about holidays?

-New legislation came into effect on 1st September 2013 which means schools can no longer grant leave of absence for a holiday.
-The Principal may grant leave only in "exceptional circumstances" and never for a holiday.
-Should a parent wish to request leave for exceptional circumstances they should put their request i9n writing addressed to the Principal.
+Legislation came into effect on 1st September 2013 which means schools can no longer grant leave of absence for a holiday.
+The headteacher may grant leave only in "exceptional circumstances" and never for a holiday.
+Should a parent wish to request leave for exceptional circumstances, they should put their request in writing addressed to the headteacher.
 We aim to respond to requests within 48 hours.
-The Governing Body have directed the Principal to refuse requests where the child's attendance is below 95% or there is likely to be an adverse effect on their education.
+The Governing Body have directed the headteacher to refuse requests where the child's attendance is below 95% or there is likely to be an adverse effect on their education.
 The Governing Body have also decided that no leave can be taken during May due to statutory testing.